VilledeMontreal/angular-ui/CONTRIBUTING.md

 #### Documentation

+Open source software is made by people just like you!
 In case of new functionality, my PR adds documentation that describes how to use it.

 ## Developer Certificate of Origin (DCO)